aivoric/MovieAnalysis/BLOGPOST.md

 data points in July 2022.
 This can be found here: https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies

-Using this data we can try and answer the questions posed above: "Can we predict a movie rating with data?".
+Using this data we can try and answer the question posed above: "Can we predict a movie rating with data?".
 But before we do that let's explore a few other questions to familiarise ourselves with the data we have.

 ### So what do people actually like to watch?